Code-Institute-Submissions/the_game/README.md

 WC3 Schools was always a place to go as a reference library.

 I like to express my gratitude to Brian Macharia for his support advice and understanding as my mentor with this project.
+Additioanl support was in place by student support who reasured me I have the skills in doing well despite my doubts at this stage of the course.